ossf/wg-securing-software-repos/docs/trusted-publishers-for-all-package-repositories.md

 Package repositories should not use OIDC tokens for directly authenticating with package publishing APIs.
 Instead, package repositories should exchange the OIDC token for a repository-controlled API token that is used for authenticating with publishing APIs.
 Below are a list of reasons for the exchange:

-* If the package repository already supports token-based authentication, OIDC tokens won’t plug into the existing authentication and authorization implementations.
+* If the package repository already supports token-based authentication, OIDC tokens won’t plug into the pre-existing existing authentication and authorization implementations.
 This will lead to needing to reimplement them for OIDC tokens, effectively having two token types and potentially leading to more bugs.
 * JWTs can contain any information that the provider decides to include, like private or personally identifiable information (i.e. names and email addresses).
 Using a separate token avoids holding on to this information for extended periods of time to reduce potential exposure or persistence.
 * Identity Providers can change the expiration and other policies around their tokens without notice.
 Creating your own temporary token makes the repository resilient to these changes.
 * Repository-managed tokens are more pluggable into existing tooling for publishing packages.